flatironinstitute/finufft/README.md

 ### Dependencies

-The basic libraries need a C++ compiler, GNU make, and optionally OpenMP.
+The basic libraries need a C++ compiler, GNU make, FFTW, and optionally OpenMP (the makefile can be adjusted for single-threaded).
 The fortran wrappers need a fortran compiler.
 To run optional speed comparisons which link against the CMCL NUFFT library, this must be installed.
 See settings in the `makefile`.